-- Meaningful work: Oftentimes, start-up organizations are built around a strong purpose and bring like-minded individuals together on a team.
+- Meaningful work: Oftentimes, startups are built around a strong purpose and bring like-minded individuals together on a team.
 Having a meaning or vision behind your work is a strong driving force that will help to bring enthusiasm and passion to the team.

-- Future success: If the start-up company offers incentives such as profit-sharing, partnerships or stock options, you might make a lot of money in just a few years.
-Working for a start-up will be attractive to future employers and will also give you the skills to start your own company.
+- Future success: If the startup company offers incentives such as profit-sharing, partnerships or stock options, you might make a lot of money in just a few years.
+Working for a startup could be attractive to future employers and will also give you the skills to start your own company.

 - Pay and benefits: Perks, benefits, salaries and raises may be limited.
 The company may offer “sweat equity,” which will only pay off if the company is profitable, and may take years at that.

 - Organizational changes: If the company grows, merges or makes acquisitions, the atmosphere of the company may change completely.
 You may then have less influence and become more anonymous, and your responsibilities will shift.
 The desirable, small-company, everybody-counts atmosphere will probably fade as the company grows, merges and makes acquisitions.

 Startup Job Search